banyunrm/banyunrm/README.md

 <img src="githubphoto1.png" alt="GitHub Banner" width="100%"/>
 <h1 align="left">Hi 👋, I'm Banyu Nurmanjaya</h1>
-<h3 align="left">Entry-level Data Scientist with experience in building machine learning models.
-Proven ability to implement and test algorithms using SQL and Python.
-Have prior knowledge of programming that helps me generate strategic insights from data models.</h3>
+<h3 align="left">As a budding Data Scientist, I bring a burning passion for data-driven innovation and a strong foundation in machine learning and deep learning.
+My journey started from a deep understanding of how data can tell complex stories and uncover hidden opportunities.
+I have a proven ability in designing, implementing, and testing various algorithms using the power of SQL for efficient data manipulation and Python for sophisticated model development.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=banyunrm&label=Profile%20views&color=0e75b6&style=flat" alt="banyunrm" /> </p>